molssi-seamm/seamm_packaging/docker/Mac/README.rst

       name, version, and the icon to use.
 This file is used by MacOS to display the application in the Finder and in the Dock.
     - **MacOS** This directory contains the executable file for the application.

+      - **Dashboard** This is the executable file for the application.
+It is a shell script.

     - **Resources** This directory contains the icon for the application.

       - **Dashboard.icns** This is the icon for the application.
 It is used by MacOS to display